Dynalon/Rainy/docs/SYNC.md

 The server stores a single global revision number, that tells the global revision of the whole note repository.

 - Note revisions
-In contrast to the client, the server **MUST** maintain a list of ALL notes and their repsective revisions.
+The server **MUST** maintain a list of ALL notes and their repsective revisions.
 A note revision on the server is **always** less or equal to the global latest sync revision that the server stores.

 - Note deletions
 In contrast to the client, the server **SHOULD NOT** store a list of notes deleted.
 This wouldn't make much sense anyways, as the server never deletes a note.
 Instead, user does on the client, and the client then deletes the note on the server on the next sync.